★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 The EU as a protection architecture

-The European Union offers unique tools for protecting human rights defenders that no other international body can match: targeted sanctions, rule-of-law conditionality in trade and funding agreements, asylum and protection frameworks, and a parliament with a strong human rights mandate.
+The European Union offers tools no other international body can match for protecting human rights defenders: targeted sanctions, rule-of-law conditionality, asylum frameworks, and a parliament with a strong human rights mandate.

-We do not merely monitor — we actively participate in the policy process, bringing evidence-based cases and systemic recommendations to the institutions best placed to act on them.
+PHRD's founding purpose is to be that civil society voice in Brussels — bringing evidence-based cases and systemic recommendations to the institutions best placed to act on them.

 🔒

-The EU Global Human Rights Sanctions Regime (Magnitsky) enables targeted measures against perpetrators worldwide.
-PHRD advocates for its robust application.
+The EU Global Human Rights Sanctions Regime enables targeted measures against perpetrators.
+PHRD advocates for its consistent, expansive application.

 📜